-In-class quizzes, analyses, and compositions:
+In-class guizzes, compositions and analyses:

 Quizzes let you show what you have learned about the chapter's vocabulary and grammar.
 Analyses exercises let you respond to a text to demonstrate comprehension and written expression.
 Compositions let you to use chapter vocabulary and grammar while expressing yourself in written French.